Scriptivox logoScriptivox

 X-Scriptivox-SignatureHMAC-SHA256 hex digest of the signed payload

-X-Scriptivox-TimestampUnix timestamp (seconds) of when the webhook was sent
+X-Scriptivox-TimestampUnix timestamp (seconds, as a string) of when the webhook was sent

 Signing formula